TB67S249FTG Stepper Motor Driver Carrier - Full Breakout

 If you want to configure different current limits for each stepper motor coil, you can cut the trace connecting the VREFA and VREFB pins and supply your own reference voltage to VREFB (e.g. with an external potentiometer).
 In this case, VREFA remains connected to the on-board potentiometer.

-Note: The coil current can be very different from the power supply current, so you should use the current measured at the power supply to set the current limit.
+Note: The coil current can be very different from the power supply current, so you should not use the current measured at the power supply to set the current limit.
 The appropriate place to put your current meter is in series with one of your stepper motor coils.
-If the driver is in full-step mode, both coils will always be on and limited to 100% of the current limit setting as (unlike some other drivers that limit it to about 70% in full-step mode).
+If the driver is in full-step mode, both coils will always be on and limited to 100% of the current limit setting (unlike some other drivers that limit it to about 70% in full-step mode).
 If your driver is in one of the microstepping modes, the current through the coils will change with each step, ranging from 0% to 100% of the set limit.
 If Active Gain Control is active, it will also further reduce the actual motor current.
 See the driver’s datasheet for more information.

 Active Gain Control

 The TB67S2x9FTG has a feature called Active Gain Control, or AGC, that automatically optimizes the motor current by sensing the load torque applied to the motor and dynamically reducing the current below the full amount.
 This allows it to minimize power consumption and heat generation when the motor is lightly loaded, but if the driver senses an increased load, it will quickly ramp the current back up to the full amount to try to prevent a stall.